Bully47/cook_recipes/README.md

 A simple React application to help you manage your favorite recipes.

 ## Purpose
-This application was built as a learning exercise for React, with a focus on self-learning.
+this application was an exercise to learn react in a self-taught way

 ## Demo
 A demo version of the application is available at https://cuisine-96b26.web.app/